In general, the definitions are clear, apart from the definition (m) ‘vests’.

 Both fixed and certain types of variable remuneration can be regulated through collective agreements which is why it is crucial that the provisions on pay by EBA do not interfere with the rights and responsibilities of social partners to conclude and enforce collective agreements.
 In this regard it is equally important to acknowledge that it is not only remuneration policies and variable pay that can create risk incentives for staff.
 Also non-monetary merit rating systems and aggressive sales targets are reasons for stress among the employees that can result in miss-selling.
 These types of systems are not driven by monetary incentives but can instead affect the overall salary or position of the employee at the company.
 With reference to paragraphs 11 and 12 it is therefore important to recognize also the company culture and the role of management in creating both positive and negative incentives and risks for staff.

-After attending the Public Hearing by EBA on May 8 where the issue of collective bargaining was raised several times, NFU is happy to explain for EBA what collective bargaining is and why the EBA guidelines on remuneration is likely to have an effect on the rights of social partners.
 The Nordic model of collective bargaining presupposes that it is the social partners who are best placed to set wages and working conditions for employees.
 In the Nordic Area, it is the social partners and trade unions which work with wage formation, through collective bargaining by the partners.
 The state does not participate in wage formation but creates the preconditions for the partners to do their job.
 Wage formation through collective agreements in free negotiations between the social partners is a fundamental cornerstone of the Nordic model.

 Examples on effects of the CEBS guidelines are provided under Q 5.
 The overall problem has been the very broad interpretation of who is a “risk taker” where far too many have employees have been defined as such.